 Hypersensitivity reactions may also be related to antibodies against polyethylene glycol (PEG).

-Neutralizing antibody (inhibitor) formation can occur following administration of Jivi.
-Carefully monitor patients for the development of Factor VIII inhibitors, using appropriate clinical observations and laboratory tests.
+Neutralizing antibody (inhibitor) formation has occurred following administration of JIVI.
+Carefully monitor patients for development of Factor VIII inhibitors, using appropriate clinical observations and laboratory tests.
 If expected plasma Factor VIII activity levels are not attained or if bleeding is not controlled as expected with administered dose, suspect the presence of an inhibitor (neutralizing antibody).

-A clinical immune response associated with IgM anti-PEG antibodies, manifested as symptoms of acute hypersensitivity and/or loss of drug effect, has been observed primarily in patients < 6 years of age.
-The symptoms of the clinical immune response were transient.
-Anti-PEG IgM titers decreased over time to undetectable levels.
-No immunoglobulin class switching was observed.
+An immune response associated with IgM anti-PEG antibodies, manifested as symptoms of acute hypersensitivity and/or loss of drug effect, has occurred with JIVI administration.
+In the clinical trials, the IgM anti-PEG antibodies disappeared within 4-6 weeks.
+No immunoglobulin class switching from IgM to IgG has been observed.

-The most frequently (≥5%) reported adverse reactions in clinical trials in previously treated patients (PTPs) ≥12 years of age were headache, cough, nausea, and fever.
+The most common (incidence ≥5%) adverse reactions in clinical trials in previously treated patients (PTPs) ≥7 years of age were headache, fever, cough, and abdominal pain.

 For additional important risk and use information, please see the full Prescribing Information.